I completed my Ph.D. in Computer Science at Johns Hopkins University in January 2021. I was advised by Steven Salzberg,

 examined genomic structural variation detection methods in Mike Schatz's lab, and a collaborative senior capstone project with

 Anne Condon at University of British Columbia studying RNA folding energies and pathways.

 In addition to my research, I have sought out opportunities to develop my teaching skills.
-In addition to TAing, I am currently enrolled
+I have completed the

-Teaching Academy Certificate Program, through which I attend classes and workshops to strengthen my teaching skills and learn to think pedagogically.
+Teaching Academy Certificate Program, through which I attended classes and workshops to strengthen my teaching skills and learn to think pedagogically.

 In January 2019, I taught a 3-week intersession course on dog DNA sequencing

-In my spare time I enjoy volunteering at my local animal shelter, the Maryland SPCA, where I walk dogs and work with the Behavior and
+In my spare time I enjoy volunteering at my local animal shelter, the Maryland SPCA, where I both walk dogs and co-teach a volunteer class